Erna Villmer: Early career

-First World War
+World War I

-At the beginning of the war, on August 14, 1914, the Estonian Society canceled the contract with the actors and disbanded the entire cast.
-The Russian government took the theater house from the society in order to bring a military hospital there from Libya.
-After a great demand, the governor gave in and the Estonian theater could start the second season in its new building during the Great War.
+At the beginning of the war, on 14 August 1914, the Estonian Society canceled the contract with the actors and disbanded the entire cast.
+The Russian government took the theater house from the society in order to bring a military hospital there from Liepāja.
+Following great demand, the governor gave in, and the Estonian theater could begin its second season in the new building during the Great War.
 The first war season was both a year of overcoming difficulties and losses for the troupe.
-In the second year of the war, Erna Villmer lived in Finland with her husband, until Lui was sent to Kuramae to the Dune front in the fall of 1916.
+In the second year of the war, Erna Villmer lived in Finland with her husband until Luiga was sent to Curonia to the Dune front in the fall of 1916.
 Villmer then moved back to Tallinn and started working again in Estonia.
 During the war, the audience demanded more jokes, pranks, operettas that would make them forget the pressure of war for a few hours.
-Despite the difficulties, the theater remained in operation - a great victory for the troupe, the theater, and Estonian culture in general.
+Despite the difficulties, the theater remained in operation—a great victory for the troupe, the theater, and Estonian culture in general.
 If the actors had not taken up the matter so energetically, the Estonian Theater would have remained closed for years.

-1920s
+Career

-The 1920s could be called the peak period of Villmeri's work.
-She played a lot and well, critics praised her, she was called the most talented, most loved, most intelligent actress of the Estonian theater.
-The breadth of her scope, alongside the former young girls and gentle maidens, have come deep, dramatic women, as well as coquettes and big ladies.
-At that time, an extremely close collaboration with actor and director Ants Lauter was also born, together Estonian theater was brought to the height of art - a business-loving entertainment institution was becoming a professional theater.
-At the end of September 1923, Villmer traveled to Europe with Lauter.
-Marital relations with Lui were strained to the extreme, the "romance" with Lauter had matured, and the situation demanded a solution.
-In the same stage of her life are also his increasingly severe attacks: extremely strong headaches.
-In 1925, Villmer had an operation for a uterine tumor, at that time she was sidelined from theater life.
+The 1920s could be called the peak period of Villmer's work.
+She played a lot and well; critics praised her, calling her the most talented, most loved, and most intelligent actress of the Estonian theater.
+The breadth of her scope, alongside the former young girls and gentle maidens, encompasses deep, dramatic women, as well as coquettes and large ladies.
+During that time, she began working extremely closely with actor and director Ants Lauter, together, Estonian theater was brought to the height of art - a business-loving entertainment institution was becoming a professional theater.